meteor/guide/content/vue.md

 <h3 id="why-use-vue-with-meteor">Why use Vue with Meteor</h3>

-Vue is - like React, Blaze and Angular - a frontend library.
+Vue is—like React, Blaze and Angular—a frontend library.
 Some really nice frameworks are built around Vue.
 [Nuxt.js](https://nuxtjs.org) for example, aims to create a framework flexible enough that you can use it as a main project base or in addition to your current project based on Node.js.

 Though Nuxt.js is full-stack and very pluggable.
 It lacks the an API to communicate data from and to the server.
 Also unlike Meteor, Nuxt still relies on a configuration file.
-Meteor's build tool and Pub/Sub API (or alternatively when used with Apollo) provides Vue with this API that you would normally have to integrate yourself greatly reducing the amount of boilerplate code you would have to write.
+Meteor's build tool and Pub/Sub API (or Apollo) provides Vue with this API that you would normally have to integrate yourself, greatly reducing the amount of boilerplate code you have to write.

 <h3 id="integrating-vue-with-meteor">Integrating Vue With Meteor</h3>